Hedge fund Firefly hits out at Gulfport Energy's plans, demands board seat

 In January, there was a brief public skirmish when Firefly pushed for a share buyback to boost the share price, with Gulfport announcing soon after a repurchase program - albeit smaller than requested by the hedge fund.

-Firefly said in March it would not challenge the company after the buyback announcement and, until this week, things had been quiet.
-Now, Firefly insists nothing has been done to satisfy the need for a shareholder perspective in the boardroom.
+Since then, things have been quiet.
+Firefly said in March it would not challenge the company after the buyback announcement - until this week when Gulfport took steps that could be seen as proactive but which clearly angered the hedge fund.

 "In the middle of our most recent private discussions, instead of engaging with us in good faith to add true shareholder representation and necessary skills to the board, the company rushed out a press release with vague commitments on board refreshment," Firefly's letter said.